-Aim of the Project: To participate in the creation of an International Patient Summary specification, at a global level, and turn this European knowledge and interests into a European Standard, in line with the Guidelines adopted by the European eHealth Network (eHN).
+The aim of the project was to participate in the creation of an International Patient Summary specification, at a global level, and turn this European knowledge and interests into a European Standard, in line with the Guidelines adopted by the European eHealth Network (eHN).

 The project team (PT) comprises the following experts:

-This proposal, approved in December 2015, addressed the 2015 Rolling Plan on ICT standardization and in particular the work of the Joint Action Supporting the eHN.
+This proposal addressed the 2015 Rolling Plan on ICT standardization and in particular the work of the Joint Action Supporting the eHN.

-This proposal builds upon and formalises the revised Patient Summary (PS) dataset that was initially proposed by the eHN in 2013; its second revision was then officially adopted by the eHN in November 2016.
+This proposal builded upon and formalised the revised Patient Summary (PS) dataset that was initially proposed by the eHN in 2013; its second revision was then officially adopted by the eHN in November 2016.

-The Multi-annual Work Plan (2015-2018) of the eHealth Network identifies both the work on the cross-border exchange of PS data and the alignment of standardization activities in eHealth as key priority areas.
-The European eHealth Digital Services Infrastructure (eHDSI) was also tasked with a deployment project across member states using the eHN PS guidelines as part of their work.
-With this in mind the CEN proposal looked to national, regional and international work in PS to produce consistent, implementable Patient Summary standards.
+The Multi-annual Work Plan (2015-2018) of the eHealth Network identified both the work on the cross-border exchange of PS data and the alignment of standardization activities in eHealth as key priority areas.
+The European eHealth Digital Services Infrastructure (eHDSI) has also been tasked with a deployment project across member states using the eHN PS guidelines as part of their work.
+With this in mind, the CEN proposal looked to national, regional and international work in PS to produce consistent, implementable Patient Summary standards.

 The wider international context, the EU-US collaboration in particular, was taken into account by this proposal.
-There was some existing work in this area by HL7, called the INTERPAS project and, concurrently, the Joint Initiative Council on Global Health Informatics Standardization (JIC) proposed an informative guideline, cataloguing a set of implementable standards for the exchange of a Patient Summary in 2015; this was published in 2017.
+In parallel, HL7 produced its IPS standard and, concurrently, the Joint Initiative Council on Global Health Informatics Standardization (JIC) produced an informative guideline, cataloguing a set of implementable standards for the exchange of a Patient Summary (published in 2017).

-CEN TC 251 worked together with the Horizon 2020 PHC34 CSA projects, particularly Trillium Bridge and eStandards, and these provided support for the Internationalisation of Patient Summary standards.
-The Trillium II project, also promoted the IPS work, and was instrumental in bringing together two of its participating SDOs, HL7 International and CEN/TC251, to agree a common mission and scope for an International Patient Summary in April 2017.
+For this project, CEN/TC 251 worked together with the Horizon 2020 PHC34 CSA projects, particularly Trillium Bridge and eStandards, and these provided support for the Internationalisation of Patient Summary standards.
+The Trillium II project, also promoted the IPS work, was instrumental in bringing together two of its participating SDOs, HL7 International and CEN/TC251, to agree a common mission and scope for an International Patient Summary in April 2017.

 Dissemination has been an on-going part of the IPS Project from its inception, where the CEN and HL7 teams have presented, written and explained what the IPS is, what it can do, and why it is so important.